GuidanceMantras/GuidanceMantras/README.md

 - Learn/teach yourself/your kids to develop critical thinking, so that life become easier

 ### Build a daily routine
-- Wake up at 6🕥
+- Wake up at 6:00/6:30
 - Get fresh and drink glass of water
 - Go to work,
 - come back to work and going for jogging /walking/gym
 - Do yoga and meditation at home

+### Internet
+- Know what is internet and it advantages in life

+### Documentation
+- Learn the importance of documentation in life

 ## Mind-Manasu and Soul
 - Keep your mind pure and negative free